akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 ## Set up property rules

 A property contains the delivery configuration, or rule tree, that determines how Akamai handles requests.
-This rule tree is usually represented using JSON, and is often refered to as `rules.json`.
+This rule tree is usually represented using JSON, and is often referred to as `rules.json`.

 You can specify the rule tree as a JSON string, using the [`rules` argument of the `akamai_property` resource](../resources/property.md).